diodesign/diosix/README.md

 It is a work in progress: I'm starting from scratch after [previously writing](https://github.com/diodesign/diosix-legacy) a working microkernel for 32-bit SMP x86 computers in C and assembly.

-I learned a lot from that first iteration, and this is the second iteration of diosix.
+I learned a lot from that first foray, and this is the second iteration of diosix.
 Crucially, it will be written [in Rust](https://www.rust-lang.org/), a C/C++-like programming language that has a fierce emphasis on guaranteed memory safety, threads without data races, and other security features.
-I chose [RISC-V](https://riscv.org/) because it's interesting new ground to explore, whereas there are countless x86 and Arm operating system kernels out there.
+I chose [RISC-V](https://riscv.org/) because it's an interesting new ground to explore, whereas there are countless x86 and Arm operating system kernels out there.

 ### Dependencies

-If you're building for a 32-bit RISC-V system, make sure you've cross-compiled and installed the latest RISC-V port (v2.30) of [GNU binutils](https://github.com/riscv/riscv-binutils-gdb) as the kernel requires this toolkit to build.
-Then, you'll need to use [rustup](https://rustup.rs/) to install the `nightly` toolchain of Rust.
+To build for a 32-bit RISC-V diosix system, make sure you've cross-compiled and installed the latest RISC-V port (v2.30) of [GNU binutils](https://github.com/riscv/riscv-binutils-gdb) as the kernel requires this toolkit.
+You'll next need to use [rustup](https://rustup.rs/) to install the `nightly` toolchain of Rust.
 The default target must be the build host's architecture (likely x86_64) and you must install the `riscv32imac-unknown-none-elf` target, too.
 (Currently, Rust only supports 32-bit RISC-V. As soon as 64-bit support appears, I'll target that as well.)

-Here's a list of steps to create your RISC-V Rust cross-compiler toolchain on a Debian-like system, which I recommend running in a container or virtual machine to avoid polluting your main environment:
+If in doubt, here's a list of steps to create your RISC-V Rust cross-compiler toolchain for diosix on a Debian-like system, which I recommend running in a container or virtual machine to avoid polluting your main environment:

 ```
 sudo apt-get update